biscuitlad/Punchcard-encoder/README.md

 When uploading the text file to Brenda Bell's program, make sure you have the 24 stitch, 4.5mm gauge Brother machine selected or it will throw an error.

 **Usage:**
         1. Screenshot the pattern and save it.
-After the message box closes, select your saved file.
+        2. Run this script and after this message box closes, select your saved file.
         2. Click on several of the circles in the punchcard image to get their values.
         3. Press 'Esc' to stop selecting and exit the image window.
         4. The text output will be displayed in the terminal and saved to a text file.